vnscriptkid/elements-of-programming-interviews/README.md

 - 🍏 5.7 Buy and sell a stock twice
 - Computing an altemation
 - 🍏 Enumerate all primes to n
-- Permute the elements of an array .
+- 🍏Permute the elements of an array .
 - Compute the next permutation
 - Sample offline data
 - Sample online data